 We could mention her being named BBC Sports Personality of the Year in 2004.
 We could recall how 60,000 people turned out in her home town for a parade after her double Olympic Gold medal achievements.
 We may mention her charitable trust (The Dame Kelly Holmes Trust) that she set up 10 years ago following her retirement from athletics, which helps disadvantaged young people.

 Maybe we’d think about how she was one of seven British Olympic legends who were selected to be part of the London 2012 opening ceremony to help young athletes light the flame.
 And we can recall her work on publicising mental health issues to help remove the stigma that many people face.

 In 2018, Kelly was appointed Honorary Colonel of the Royal Armoured Corps, marking her return to the army.

 With a CV like that, you would be hard pressed to wonder just how someone could top all those achievements and accolades.
 I’ll tell you how.

 It’s when you hear people talk about her, they just talk about Kelly.
 No surname required.
-“Did you see Kelly came to our parkrun last week?
-Couldn’t keep up with her but I met her and got a picture afterwards”, or “went to Kelly’s café last month – loved the food and seeing her was a massive bonus”, or “you should check out her social media feeds with her workouts – it made me do extra reps at the gym”, or “we love her.
-So friendly, accessible and when she talks you can’t help but admire her openness and honesty”.
+‘Did you see Kelly came to our parkrun last week?
+Couldn’t keep up with her but I met her and got a picture afterwards’.
+Or, ‘you should check out her social media feeds with her workouts – it made me do extra reps at the gym’.
+Or ‘we love her.
+She’s so friendly, accessible and when she talks you can’t help but admire her openness and honesty’.

 We are therefore VERY pleased to feature Kelly and her marathon memories from London in 2016 as part of our ‘My First Marathon’ series.